The overarching finite symmetry group of Kummer surfaces in the Mathieu group M_24: Lattices: Gluing and primitive embeddings

 Recall from definition \ref{niemeierdef} that a Niemeier lattice is an even unimodular lattice of signature $(\gamma_+,\gamma_-)=(24,0)$.
 Furthermore, by proposition \ref{Kummerform} and the explanations following it, the lattice $\wt\Pi$ is a non-degenerate even lattice with signature $(l_+,l_-)=(16,0)$ and discriminant group $A_q=\wt\Pi^\ast/\wt\Pi\cong(\Z_2)^6$.
 In particular, the length of this group is $\ell(A_q)=6$, and for the reductions modulo primes we find $\ell(A_{q_2})=6$ and $\ell(A_{q_p})=1$ for all primes $p\neq2$.
 Since $\gamma_++\gamma_--l_+-l_-=\gamma_+-l_+=8>6>1$, the conditions 1., 2., 3.ii.~and 4.~of theorem \ref{nik} hold, and thus $\widetilde\Pi$ can be primitively embedded in some Niemeier lattice $\widetilde N$.

-For every Niemeier lattice $\widetilde N$, the root lattice $\widetilde R$ is known (see e.g.\ {\cite[Ch.\ 16.1]{cosl88}}), and one checks that the Niemeier lattice $N$ of type $A_1^{24}$ is the only one containing $16$ pairwise perpendicular roots, as $\widetilde\Pi$ does.
+For every Niemeier lattice $\widetilde N$, the root lattice $\widetilde R$ is known (see e.g.\ {\cite[Ch.\ 16.1]{cosl88}}), and one checks that the Niemeier lattice $N$ of type $A_1^{24}$ is the only one containing $16$ pairwise perpendicular roots that generate a sublattice $R$ of type $A_1^{16}$, such that $(R\otimes\Q)\cap N$ contains no further roots, as $\widetilde\Pi$ does.
 From this the claim follows. \end{proof}

 In \cite[Case 23]{ni11}, Nikulin remarks that $N$ is the only Niemeier lattice which can contain a primitive sublattice that up to a total signature reversal is isomorphic to the Kummer lattice.\footnote{Nikulin however fails to mention that the existence of a primitive sublattice $\wt\Pi$ in $N$ as in proposition \ref{piprim} was first observed and proved in our first installment arXiv:1008.0954 of this work.
-In fact he fails to observe that existence needs to be proved, whatsoever.} \\
+In fact he fails to observe that existence needs to be proved, whatsoever.}